James Cardinal Gibbons Memorial Statue: Acquisition

 The James Cardinal Gibbons Memorial Statue was authorized by Congress and President Calvin Coolidge on April 23, 1928.
 The piece was commissioned by the Knights of Columbus and cost, at no expense to the United States, $35,998.
 The piece was unveiled on August 14, 1932.
 John F. Connelly attended the dedication ceremony.

 Information

 The sculpture was installed to coincide with the Knights of Columbus' 50th anniversary.
-They chose to dedicate a sculpture on behalf of Gibbons because of his "preeminence as a great American".
+They chose to dedicate a sculpture on behalf of Gibbons because of his "preeminence as a great American."
 The sculpture was created in Lentelli's New York studio.

-On February 22, 2007, the Gibbons Memorial was declared a Washington, D.C., historic site and on October 11, 2007 it was added to the national register.
+On February 22, 2007, the Gibbons Memorial was declared a Washington, D.C., historic site.
+On October 11, 2007, it was added to the national register.